OWASP/Nest/CONTRIBUTING.md

 ### 3. Make Changes and Commit

+- Check that your commits include only related and intended changes.
+Do not include unrelated files.
 - Follow best practices for code style and testing.
 - Add tests for any new functionality or changes to ensure proper coverage.
 - Run the code quality checks: